Hairity/TicTacToe/README.md

 # TicTacToe
-My Tic Tac Toe project with React when I tried to teach myself some problem solving skills.
-Just a fun little project.
+My Tic Tac Toe project which I made with Vanilla JavaScript, CSS, HTML and a bit of problem solving skills.

-What I learned: JavaScript and problem solving skills.
+What I learned: JavaScript, CSS and HTML.